-Arizona's Perkins funds are currently supporting 10 postsecondary institutions, 107 union or unified high school districts, and 19 high school charter schools in the administration of their CTE programs.
+Arizona's Perkins funds are currently supporting 10 postsecondary institutions, 108 union or unified high school districts, 11 high school charter schools, and one Bureau of Indian Education school in the administration of their CTE programs.
 Adult Education doesn't receive Perkins funding in Arizona, nor is there a state agency that oversees higher education.